deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_3/result_protoemds_final_stack.md

 **Functional Suitability Quality Metric:** 2

-The score is 2 because the native GUI implements the publication workflow and basic catalogue discovery, matching the Partial Coverage criterion.
-It does not reach score 3 because the discovery view lacks free-text search, customizable metadata filters, and pagination, and no external-system integration was demonstrated.
+The UI provides the main publication forms and basic catalogue browsing, but a full UI submission was not executed.
+The missing search, filtering, and pagination controls also limit the discovery workflow.
+This matches the Partial Coverage criterion.

 #### Notes